 It is important that foreign prisoners have adequate exercise and recreational activities.
-Internal regulations may need to be applied flexibly so that foreign prisoners are not excluded from such activities.
+It may be necessary to apply internal regulations flexibly to ensure that foreign prisoners are not, in practice, excluded from such activities.
 Such flexibility may also be required to ensure that activities do not conflict with the cultural practices of these prisoners.
-Cultural differences can be used to positive effects.
+(Rule 29.1) Cultural differences can be used to positive effects.
 For example, prisoners may share different cooking techniques, games and entertainment.
-This may promote intercultural understanding and may well improve relationships amongst prisoners.
+This may promote intercultural understanding and improve relationships amongst prisoners.
+(Rule 29.2)

-Education
+Education and training